 As a sports photographer, there are so many moments you don’t want to miss: Hail Mary passes, walk-off grand slams, last-second full court shots.
-As we head into Super Bowl Sunday, here’s everything you need to know to become a great sports photographer.
+Here’s everything you need to know to become a great sports photographer.

 Know the game.

 You don’t have to know every single penalty – but you should know the basics of the sport you’re covering.
 The more you know, the more you can anticipate what action is going to happen.

 Let’s say you regularly cover baseball – maybe even one particular baseball team.
 Pay attention to the players and their rhythms.
 You’ll soon learn a pitcher’s stance right as he is about to throw – and you’ll be ready to snap the shot!

 Also, be respectful of your surroundings.
 Do not use on-camera flash since that can distract the players.
 And, you never know when a player or a ball is going to come your way – so pay attention to the game!